pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 ### Reimbursement Request Design

-This TLM is a dependency of the Global Mint TLM; i.e., it **MUST** be active if Global Mint is active.
+This TLM is a dependency of the Global Mint TLM; i.e., it **MUST** be active ONLY IF Global Mint is active.

 This TLM can, **theoretically**, be removed if self-dealing attacks are not a concern, or if the global mint per claim governance parameter is set to zero.